The Original Sony PlayStation Logo (1994–2009)

 PlayStation 1, alongside its competitors – primarily Sega Saturn and Nintendo 64, belongs to the fifth generation of console gaming.
 What’s important to understand is that this generation was the first to radically switch to three-dimensional graphics.

-But what made it so charming and famous was how these letters were placed.
+But what made it so charming and famous (so much so that many startup branding agencies try to emulate it) was how these letters were placed.
 The 3D design can be interpreted in many ways.
 You could say that the vertical P is “standing” on the horizontal, serpentine-shaped S or that the S is a shadow of the P.

 Aside from the positioning, the color choice also did its magic.
 The bright red P is accompanied by the yellow start of the S that turns green and ends in blue.
 There’s nothing like bright red to capture anyone’s attention.
 The color frequently associated with passion and action goes well with yellow, which conveys fun and energy.